-Dr Eric Knight is Senior Lecturer in Innovation and Management at the University of Sydney Business School, and is a Visiting Research Fellow at the University of Oxford.
+Dr Eric Knight is an Associate Professor in Innovation and Management at the University of Sydney Business School, and is a Visiting Research Fellow at the University of Oxford.

 Eric’s research focuses on strategy process and practice in organizations.
-He has a particular interest in how strategic tensions are managed by diverse organizational actors to effect change, drawing on traditions from sociology and ethnographic methodology.
-He is best known for his work on contradictory yet interdependent tensions, which contribute to the emerging theory of paradox.
-His studies have included a range of contexts (e.g. energy, healthcare, early-stage ventures), and he has published in numerous top-tier journals, including Organization Studies, Journal of Economic Geography, Regional Studies, and MIT Sloan Management Review.
+He has a particular interest in how organizations manage strategic tensions associated with internationalization, strategic change, and regional innovation.
+His research methodologies draw on traditions in sociology and geography, and his analysis has been applied to a range of organizational contexts (e.g. energy, healthcare, financial services, early-stage ventures).
+His work has been published in numerous top-tier journals such as Organization Studies, Journal of Economic Geography, Regional Studies, and MIT Sloan Management Review.
 His academic research underpins two books written for a wider audience on the topic of how collective decisions are made under complexity: Reframe (2012), and Why we argue about climate change (2013).

 Dr Knight’s career has included a number of prestigious awards related to his research.
 He studied at Oxford University as a Rhodes Scholar, and has subsequently held the NAB Rising Star Fellowship (2013-2015), a University of Sydney International Research Collaboration Award (2015), and the Young Alumni Achievement Award from University of Sydney (2012).
 He currently holds a competitive ARC Discovery Grant titled ‘Australia’s role in global financial and production networks’ (2016-2018).

-Dr Knight teaches leadership in organizations into the undergraduate and postgraduate program, and teaches integrated strategic management into the MBA.
-His innovation in teaching methods has been covered by the Australian Financial Review, and has received the Dean’s Citation for Outstanding Teaching.
+Dr Knight teaches strategic leadership into the undergraduate and postgraduate curriculum, and teaches design-led strategic management into the MBA program.
+His novel approaches to teaching have been covered by the Australian Financial Review, and has received the Dean’s Citation for Outstanding Teaching.
 He is currently supervising three PhD students.

 The MBA students who work with CEOs 26 Jun 2016